 New Balance® Shoes for Diabetics

-Diabetes itself cannot affect your feet; however, it does lead to nerve damage which can affect your feet, as well as a condition called neuropathy.
+Diabetes itself cannot affect your feet; however, it does lead to nerve damage, which can affect your feet, as well as a condition called neuropathy.

 Diabetes and Your Feet